How to prevent damage to your temporary car shelter

 - Check to see if your municipality permits the installation of temporary car shelters and, if so, under what conditions.
-By complying with municipal bylaws, you are less likely to receive a fine, sustain damage or have problems with your neighbours.
+By complying with municipal bylaws, you avoid receiving a fine, sustaining damage or having problems with your neighbours.

 - Anchor your car shelter firmly to the ground with the type of fasteners most appropriate to your situation.
 It’s important to use adequate anchors to ensure that your shelter is able to hold up in the worst winter weather.